Modbury Heights

 PROFILE FAQ

-Modbury Heights has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally
+Modbury Heights has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-Three projects identified by AreaSearch are expected to impact the area: Tea Tree Gully Sustainable Sewers Program, Tilley Recreation Park Indoor Training Facility, The Oasis Estate, and Gawler Line Electrification & Level Crossing Removals (includes Valley View area works).
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects that could affect this region: Tea Tree Gully Sustainable Sewers Program, Tilley Recreation Park Indoor Training Facility, The Oasis Estate, and Gawler Line Electrification & Level Crossing Removals (including Valley View area works).
+Projects of particular relevance are listed below.

 Professional plan users can use the search below to filter and access additional projects.